 To cut into the terrain:

-Retaining walls can be used to create terraces on sloping
+You can use retaining walls to create terraces on your

 To create terraces: